MicrosoftDocs/learn/learn-pr/wwl-sci/design-strategy-for-secure-server-client-endpoints/includes/4-specify-security-requirements-for-mobile-devices-clients.md

 -   **Enroll**: evaluate the types of devices you have in your organization and verify the [enrollment options](/mem/intune/enrollment/device-enrollment) available.
 -   **Configure**: to ensure that your devices are secure and compliant with company standards, you can choose from a wide range of policies during the initial [configuration](/mem/intune/configuration/device-profiles) of the device.
 -   **Protect**: protecting devices from unauthorized access is one of the most important tasks that you perform.
 In addition to the items that were established in the initial configuration, you have addition settings to protect your devices from unauthorized access or malicious attack.
 -   **Retire**: When a device gets lost or stolen, when it needs to be replaced, or when users move to another position, it's usually time to retire or wipe the device.
-There are a number of ways you can do this---including resetting the device, removing it from management, and wiping the corporate data on it.
+There are many ways you can do this---including resetting the device, removing it from management, and wiping the corporate data on it.

 #### App isolation and control